Chen Qichang

 Chen Qichang (陳其昌 (Ch'en Ch'i-ch'ang); 1900–1942) was a Chinese communist politician.
-He was an early member of Communist Party of China and was active in the labor movement.
+He was an early member of Chinese Communist Party and was active in the labor movement.
 He broke with the party to join with Chen Duxiu in his new Trotskyist group and became a prominent figure among Chinese Trotskyists.
 He was killed by Japanese gendarmerie while struggling against Japanese occupiers in Shanghai during Second Sino-Japanese War.

 He had a number of pseudonyms and pen names, including Chen Qingchen (陈清晨), Chen Zhongshan (陈仲山), and Jiang Weiliang (江维亮).

 Biography

-Early life and CPC
+Early life and CCP

 Chen was born in 1900 in Luoyang and came from a poor family.
 He was admitted to and studied at Peking University in the 1920s.
 He studied education but switched to economics.
-While at school, he joined Communist Party of China in 1925 and served at various lower-level local party committees in Beijing.
-After Chiang Kai-Shek carried out Shanghai massacre to initiate white terror in China, he fled to Shandong，and then to Shanghai to participate in the labor movement there.
+While at school, he joined Chinese Communist Party (CCP) in 1925 and served at various lower-level local party committees in Beijing.
+After Chiang Kai-Shek carried out Shanghai massacre to initiate white terror in China, he fled to Shandong, and then to Shanghai to participate in the labor movement there.
 He organized textile and tram workers in Shanghai French Concession.

 One of his schoolmate at Peking University was the Wang Shiwei, who would become a celebrated communist writer.
-Later he financially assisted Wang's life when she had a miscarriage in 1930.
-It was also said that Chen introduced Wang into the CPC.
+Later he financially assisted Wang's wife when she had a miscarriage in 1930.
+It was also said that Chen introduced Wang into the CCP.

 Wang later left the party but then rejoined in 1937 when he arrived in Yan'an to join Mao Zedong's Chinese Red Army.
-However, he was arrested by the communist police for penning an article titled Wild Lilly which was critical of the party bureaucracy.
+However, he was arrested by the CCP police for penning an article titled Wild Lilly which was critical of the party bureaucracy.
 Kang Sheng accused him of being a Trotskyist and spy (and it was possible his early association with Chen Qichang, in Kang's claims, substantiated the charge, even though Wang never was a Trotskyist).
 Wang was later executed by Kang's orders.

 Trotskyism

 Chen read Leon Trotsky's opinions about China in 1929.
-Agreeing with Trotsky's views, he joined former CPC leader Chen Duxiu in turning to Trotskyism and was subsequently expelled by CPC.
+Agreeing with Trotsky's views, he joined former CCP leader Chen Duxiu in turning to Trotskyism and was subsequently expelled by CCP.
 Among those who joined the Trotskyist cause included Zheng Chaolin and Chen's schoolmate Wang Fanxi (not to be confused with Wang Shiwei).
 Wang Fanxi later highly praised Chen for his high moral standards and personal courage.

 Along with these associates, Chen became a part of Chinese Communist Left Opposition.
-During an internal conflict among Chinese Trotskyists in 1935，Chen supported Chen Duxiu and opposed Liu Renjing，who announced that Chen Qichang was expelled from the group.
+During an internal conflict among Chinese Trotskyists in 1935, Chen supported Chen Duxiu and opposed Liu Renjing, who announced that Chen Qichang was expelled from the group.
 However, later Liu and a few others were arrested by Kuomintang police, and Liu as a result defected to the government.
 Liu's proclamations then became moot.
-The same year，C. Frank Glass, Yin Kuan, Wang Fanxi and Chen Qichang met to rebuild the Trotskyist organization.
+The same year, C. Frank Glass, Yin Kuan, Wang Fanxi and Chen Qichang met to rebuild the Trotskyist organization.